zim10/Datacamp_project/README.md

 * Exploratory Data Analysis (EDA)
 * Read, clean up and visualize the data
 * Most influence feature in the data

-Merging DataFrames
+* Merging DataFrames

-creating dataFrame from a dictionary
+* creating dataFrame from a dictionary
-Filtering the data accoring to important features scatter plot, bar plot, histogram plot, box plot Marking not important features
+* Filtering the data accoring to important features
+* Scatter plot, bar plot, histogram plot, box plot
+* Marking not important features
-Distribution of the data
+* Distribution of the data
-relation of the various features in the dataset sentimenta analysis of user reviews in project (iii)
+* Relation of the various features in the dataset
+* Sentimenta analysis of user reviews in project (iii)